johnhyde/island/08 it was bound to happen.md

 Officer Mann gave the smile again.
 10000 feet[@ are we using the metric system? ~C] below her, a fish coincidentally the exact shade of her hair leapt out of the rolling waters and was noticed by nobody.

 “Mrs. Digsxby.
-I believe you knew a Dr Michaelmas Term (presumed deceased)?”
+I believe you knew a Dr Michaelmas Term (presumed deceased)?” [@ This is a question, though.
+A previous annotation's assertion: disproved! ~M]

 Francesca had already been taken aback, was already there perforce and could not be taken there again; at these words: a region within aback that was to aback as aback was to the rest of the psyche, and she was taken thither.
 What possible connection…?
 However, not for nothing had she been for many years married to a mind like Reginald, and she answered with unperturbed assumed bien-être,[$ to say nothing of sangfroid] “Yes, that’s correct.”